wingtorres/coawst-conda/README.md

 ## Create a conda environment w/ requisite libraries
 Here we will use *conda*, which is often associated with managing python packages, but can really be used for any software (it's very worth checking out this [article](https://jakevdp.github.io/blog/2016/08/25/conda-myths-and-misconceptions/) by @jakedvp for more information).

-Here we will use *conda* to install the prerequisite libraries for COAWST - namely MPI and NETCDF to save us the hassle of building the code from source, which can be intimidating and difficult for people like me who aren't super comfortable at the command line.
-Environments also allow us to keep software and dependencies organized, which faciltates reproducibility and portability.
+Conda is a good way to install the prerequisite libraries for COAWST - namely MPI and NETCDF to save the hassle of building the code from source, which can be intimidating and difficult for people like me who aren't super comfortable at the command line.
+Managing software within environments also allow us to keep software and dependencies organized, which faciltates reproducibility and portability.

-I recommend the lightweight Miniconda, and to install it following the excellent [guide](https://medium.com/@rabernat/custom-conda-environments-for-data-science-on-hpc-clusters-32d58c63aa95) by @rabernat.
+I recommend using the lightweight Miniconda, and to install it following the excellent [guide](https://medium.com/@rabernat/custom-conda-environments-for-data-science-on-hpc-clusters-32d58c63aa95) by @rabernat.
 Instead of using his example environment.yml, I've provided a coawst.yml file in this repository that we can use to create an environment for COAWST.
 This environment by default just contains the bare essentials for running COAWST - the Open MPI software and compiler wrappers as well as netCDF-C and netCDF-fortran.

-Once you are in the same directory as coawst.yml...
+Anyway, once you are in the same directory as coawst.yml...
 ```
 conda create env -f coawst.yml
 conda activate coawst